mturilin/easyapi/README.md

 ###Embed foreign key objects into the model’s JSON (DONE)

 Sometimes we need to get the embedded object inside the model.
-For example, when we get userprofile we want use as well.
+For example, when we get a profile we want the user as well.
 There will be a parameter “_embedded” that accepts a list of embedded objects.
 For example:

 Request: